Nathan Healy

 08

-We’ve mapped every solar installation across America to show you the clean energy revolution happening in South Bend neighborhoods.
-Click any hexagon to discover how many of your neighbors have already made the switch to solar power!
+We’ve mapped every solar installation across South Bend to help you explore which neighborhoods are going solar.
+Click any hexagon to see how many homes in that area have made the switch to clean energy.

 09